Am I eligible to come to WYC for counselling?

 Do you offer counselling in any other languages?

 Most of counselling is carried out in English but we do have counsellors who speak some additional languages.
-Please let us know if you would prefer to work in another language and we will see if we are able to offer that.
+Please let us know if you would prefer to work in another language and we will see if it is possible.

 Is there anywhere I can wait before my counselling session begins?

-There is a seating area where you are welcome to wait before your session.
-Your counsellor will come and call you from the waiting area when it is time for your appointment.
+Yes, there is a seating area for you to wait ahead of your session and your counsellor will call you from here when it is time for your appointment.

 Can I bring anyone with me?